TrialsNest

 Best patient recruitment software for site networks: what to compare

-A buyer-focused guide to choosing patient recruitment software for site networks by comparing workflow standards, local ownership, cross-site dashboards, source quality, stale leads, and sponsor reporting.
+A site-network buyer guide for patient recruitment software with shared standards, local ownership, source quality, dashboards, and sponsor reporting.

 The best patient recruitment software for a site network is not the tool with the busiest dashboard.
 It is the platform that makes each location's daily recruiting work visible, comparable, and easier to report without removing local ownership.